shanepadgett/react-training/Props.md

 export default ComponentWithProps
 ```

-If we now render the component named `ComponentWithProps` and set the `name` prop like an HTML attribute, then we will see a `<span>` element get rendered with the content being set to the string "Phil".
+If we now render the component named `ComponentWithProps` and set the `name` prop like an HTML attribute, then we will see a `<span>` element get rendered with the content being set to the string we passed in.

 ```jsx
 import React from 'react'